shaobin/geomeculus/README.md

 **Geomeculus** is a program for doing geometric algebra and **geome**tric cal**culus**.
 It is a command-line tool implemented in C.

 Geomeculus provides an environment for learning and applying mathematical and physical concepts.
-Whether you're a student, researcher, or enthusiast, Geomeculus can help you deepen your understanding, build intuition, and solve real-world problems.

 To explore the fundamentals of geometric algebra and geometric calculus, as well as how Geomeculus can be applied in practice, check out this [tutorial](https://www.binshao.info/download/tutorials/geometric_algebra-geometric_calculus.pdf).

 ## Getting started
 You can use the `scripts/build.py` script to set up the development environment and build Geomeculus.
 This project provides a meta build system that automatically detects the code dependencies, generates the [Ninja](https://ninja-build.org) build scripts, and builds the project.
 The meta build system should work for most modern Linux systems.